16 Surprising Signs Your Mother Is Toxic

 14. She creates drama and chaos wherever she goes.

 Toxic mothers thrive on drama and chaos.
 They might instigate conflicts, spread rumours, or create problems out of thin air.
 They might also be overly dramatic and emotional, making a big deal out of minor issues.
-This constant turmoil can be exhausting and emotionally draining for those around them.
+The constant turmoil can be exhausting and emotionally draining for those around them.

 15. She lacks empathy and understanding for your feelings.